nadrojisk/PythonIDS/project2.md

 The MOF method works by adding the payload under the SYSTEM32 directory and placing a MOF file under the SYSTEM32\\wbem\\mof\\ directory.
 Upon discovery of the MOF, windows will run the file which will execute the payload.

 Out of all the attacks discussed so far this is by far the most dangerous as one can gain direct access to a system using this exploit.
+However, it is the easiest to prevent, especially now.
+Updating Windows by installing the MS17-010 update will patch infected systems.
+Under Windows going to *Windows Update* and clicking *check for updates* should install the patch if your system is not updated.

 ## II.
 Attack Walkthrough